JacobcobLee/Learning-Fullstack-React-NodeJS/README.md

 # Learning-Fullstack-React-NodeJS
 Just a humble repo documenting my journey to fullstack React-NodeJS greatness!

 //Bootstrap basics//.
-First branch ive created besides masters this is following the online course, coursera Frontend Web UI frame works and tools bootstrap 4
+This branch documents my journey on Web UI frame works and tools bootstrap 4

 //NodeJs_basics// This branch documents my journey on business logic with NodeJS